Giliap: Plot

 A man arrives in an unidentified Swedish port city to work as a waiter at the Hotel Busarewski (a play on the Swedish word buse, "crook").
 He is installed in a small room and soon begins to serve customers under the supervision of a strict, wheelchair-using manager suffering from an exaggerated self image.

 The man befriends two co-workers: the talkative Gustav "The Count" Svensson and the beautiful waitress Anna.
 Anna says that she is only there working temporarily, just like the man himself, and that she will soon move on to work at a seaside hotel.

 After work one day Anna takes the man to her borrowed apartment and tries to persuade him to go away with her somewhere.
 She tries to hug him but he is reluctant and returns to his room.
 There The Count visits him and reveals a plan he has that would bring them both lots of money.
 But in order to realize it they will first have to free a friend of The Count who happens to be in jail.
 The Count gives the man the code name "Giliap" to use during the operation.

 Later Anna tries to have a talk with Giliap about feelings.
 She thinks he is mysterious, but Giliap claims that his secret is that he doesn't have any secrets.
 Anna says that she fears that he is going to take all her feelings and then just disappear.

 The rescue operation for The Count's friend fails because of poor preparation and ends in confusion.
 After fleeing, The Count becomes seriously ill, and lying in his bed surrounded by colleagues he asks for Anna - who is at first reluctant but eventually appears, to The Count's satisfaction.

 Later Giliap has bought a flower bouquet for Anna, but arriving at her apartment he is greeted by The Count who tells him she has left for that seaside hotel.
 Giliap goes there, finds her and embraces her.
 She starts to cry and they share dinner in a room she is sharing with another girl working at the same hotel.

 The Count arrives at the seaside hotel and asks for whiskey.
 In the morning Anna once again tries to persuade Giliap to go away with her, before leaving for work.
 Outside she runs into The Count, who shows her lots of money, but she dismisses him.
 He then brings out a gun and shoots her.

 Giliap and Anna's roommate walk out and find the money scattered all over the beach and start to collect it, before discovering Anna's body in the sand.
-Afterwards Anna's friends leaves on a train, leaving Giliap alone.
+Afterwards Giliap joins Anna's roommate on a train station platform, but she leaves tearfully as Giliap awaits his next journey alone.